-- Any timer must disqualify himself if he feels that he did not start or stop his stopwatch at the appropriate moment on any turn. - The preferred method of timing is: - Use 3 primary timers plus 1 alternate. - o All 4 timers time each turn. - o f the primary timers agree within the limits below, the alternate is disregarded. - If 1 or more of the primary timers are not within those limits, or a timer disqualifies himself, his time is disregarded and the time recorded by the alternate is used in place of the disregarded time. - Official times are determined using the following guideline: - When 3 stopwatches are used, the times are considered valid if the shortest and longest times are within 0.75 seconds of each other.
+Any timer must disqualify himself if he feels that he did not start or stop his stopwatch at the appropriate moment on any turn.

+The preferred method of timing is:

+• Use 3 primary timers plus backup timer.
+The backup timer is designate before each turn.

+• All 4 timers time each turn.

+• If the primary timers agree within the limits below, the alternate is disregarded.

+If 1 or more of the primary timers are not within those limits, or a timer disqualifies himself, his time is disregarded and the time recorded by the alternate is used in place of the disregarded time.

+Gificial times are determined using the following guideline:

+• When 3 stopwatches are used, the times are considered valid if the shortest and longest times are within 0.75 seconds of each other.
 The official time is the middle time.

-- If the longest and shortest times are more than 0.75 seconds apart, the 1 further from the middle time must be disregarded. - o If the longest and shortest times are more than 0.75 seconds apart or if one of the official timers disqualifies himself because he knows he started or stopped his stopwatch at the wrong moment; then that time is disregarded.
+• If the longest and shortest times are more than 0.75 seconds apart, the 1 further from the middle time must be disregarded.

+• If the longest and shortest times are more than 0.75 seconds apart or if one of the official timers disqualifies himself because he knows he started or stopped his stopwatch at the wrong moment; then that time is disregarded.
 The time of the alternate is used in its place.
-If an alternate is not available, the official time is determined as if only 2 stopwatches were used. - 2 stopwatches (primary or alternate) which agree within 0.50 seconds are the minimum required to make a contestant's actual time official.
+If an alternate is not available, the official time is determined as if only 2 stopwatches were used.

+• 2 stopwatches (primary or alternate) which agree within 0.50 seconds are the minimum required to make a contestant's actual time official.
 The official time is the inferior of the 2 times.
-This occurs only if 2 stopwatches are used, or if 1 of 3, or 2 of 4, must be disregarded. - o If only one stopwatch has what appears to be a valid time, this is the official time.
+This occurs only if 2 stopwatches are used, or if 1 of 3, or 2 of 4, must be disregarded.

+If only one stopwatch has what appears to be a valid time, this is the official time.
 Note: The thrower may not choose to re-throw as having only one stopwatch left is most likely the case in fast catch when having missed a catch.
 Giving a re-throw is seen to giving an advantage to the thrower to improve his score.

+• For (team) events where the overall time and lap times are recorded (e.g. team relay and MTA relay) the official timer is the one with the middle overall time.
+From this timer all lap times are taken if necessary.